 Avoid hard-coded strings.
 All user-visible strings must be externalized appropriately.
-Avoiding hard-coded strings will make your life easier, and when unsure, perform pseudo localization to root out hard-coded strings.
+Avoiding hard-coded strings will make your life easier, and when unsure, perform pseudo-localization to root out hard-coded strings.
 Pseudo-localization is often performed in a separate localization testing branch, allowing you to replace your strings using a regular expression.
-Then, when you run your software, any hard-coded string will be clearly visible.
+Then, when you run your software, any hard-coded strings will be clearly visible.

 Avoid concatenation of strings.
 Two or more strings are sometimes concatenated by developers for the purpose of saving space.
 However, word order varies significantly in each language and string concatenation will most likely result in translation errors in the localization process.

 Provide self-explanatory comments.
 Providing explanatory comments for your strings to define context wherever possible will go a long way in assuring better translation accuracy with less back and forth communication efforts.
 This means time savings for you and fewer headaches.